Skip to main content

 • Cross-state CCPA leverage

-Where your data leaks from in Alabama
+Where does your data leak from in Alabama?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Alabama:

 • Jefferson, Mobile, Madison County property records